jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/_configure.md

   );

   for (uint256 _i; _i < _groupedSplits.length; _i++)
-    // Set payout splits if there are any. if (_groupedSplits[_i].splits.length > 0)
+    // Set splits for the current group being iterated on if there are any. if (_groupedSplits[_i].splits.length > 0)
       splitsStore.set(
         _projectId,